Mohammadpur Rajshahi Division, Bangladesh Travel Guide

 Point to suitable dishes or ask for plain preparations.

-Eating in a local home as part of a homestay delivers a culturally enriching dining experience.
+Eating in a local home as an element of a homestay delivers a culturally enriching dining experience.

 Savor traditional home-cooked meals, often with fresh, local ingredients.